 I'm waiting on my PCBs/ATmegas but thats exactly something I'm wondering as well.
 I'm just trying to think of how the wires look in my head while waiting for everything to get delivered.

-Posts made by Keifru
+Best posts made by Keifru

 RE: Vivarium Sensors?